 Getting antioxidants for the body is easy.
 One option is to eat nutrient-dense food that is high in antioxidants.
 The other option is to take food supplements, which are fortunately readily available on the market.

-Grapes, either red, purple, or blue contains loads of antioxidants that can help in the prevention of heart diseases and cancer.
-The darker the color of the grape, the more antioxidants it has.
+Grapes, either red, purple, or blue, contain loads of antioxidants that can help in the prevention of heart diseases and cancer.
+The darker the colour of the grape, the more antioxidants it has.

 Grapes have essential phytochemicals, namely, proanthocyanidin and anthocyanin, which help boost one’s immune system.
 Aside from antioxidants, this fruit boasts of selenium and vitamin C.

-The red berries boast of having ellagic acid, one of the phytochemicals that aid in protecting the body against cancer-causing agents found either in the environment or a diet.
+The red berries boast of having ellagic acid, one of the phytochemicals that protect the body against cancer-causing agents found in the environment or a diet.

-But that is not all the virtues of dark vegetable.
+But that is not all the virtues of dark vegetables.
 They also contain antioxidants like kaempferol, a known phytochemical that aids in dilating blood vessels and includes cancer-fighting properties.

 Vegetables like kale, leeks, and lettuce also have quercetin and lutein, which are very potent antioxidants.

-On the other hand, orange vegetables and sweet potatoes are also highly-packed with phytochemicals, too and vitamins like Vitamins A and C.
+On the other hand, orange vegetables and sweet potatoes are also highly packed with phytochemicals and vitamins like Vitamins A and C.

 One of the easiest ways to get antioxidants is to eat nuts.
-There is no tedious food preparation for nuts, and they can be eaten anytime and anywhere.
+There is no tedious food preparation for nuts; they can be eaten anytime and anywhere.

 Nuts have healthy fats as well as carbohydrates and proteins.
-Brazil nuts have the most amount of selenium among all nuts while walnuts can provide the biggest dose of omega-3.
+Brazilian nuts have the most selenium among all nuts, while walnuts can provide the biggest dose of omega-3.

 Nuts boast of having phytochemicals namely, plant sterols and resveratrol, which aid in lowering cholesterol levels.